Giorno Giovanna

 Giorno "JoJo" ("GioGio") Giovanna (ジョルノ・ジョバァーナ, Joruno Jobāna) is a fictional character in the Japanese manga series JoJo's Bizarre Adventure, written and illustrated by Hirohiko Araki.
 The main protagonist of the series' fifth story arc, Golden Wind, he was born Haruno Shiobana (汐華 初流乃, Shiobana Haruno), the illegitimate son of Dio Brando while possessing Jonathan Joestar's body.

 After being saved by an unknown mafia member in his childhood, Giorno dreams of joining the Italian mafia gang Passione to overthrow its boss, Diavolo, who keeps a very low profile, and close the drug trade, desiring to help the innocent.
 Joining Bruno Bucciarati and his team, they go on a mission to send Trish Una to her father, the boss of Passione.
-Giorno possesses a Stand known as Gold Experience (ゴールド・エクスペリエンス, Gōrudo Ekusuperiensu), (Note: "Golden Wind" in official English releases.) whose primary abilities are to give life to nonliving things, which is mostly used to turn inorganic objects into living organisms, and creating body parts, acting as a healing ability.
+Giorno possesses a Stand known as Gold Experience (ゴールド・エクスペリエンス, Gōrudo Ekusuperiensu), (Note: "Golden Wind" in official English releases.) whose primary abilities are to give life to nonliving things, which is mostly used to turn inorganic objects into living organisms and creating body parts, acting as a healing ability.

 Araki found it difficult to find the familial ties of the protagonist of Golden Wind, before deciding to have Giorno be the son of Dio who has Joestar blood.
 While Giorno is the main character of Golden Wind, Araki's difficulty in writing the team in Golden Wind eventually progresses to him making the entire team protagonists.
-He was voiced by Romi Park in GioGio's Bizarre Adventure, Daisuke Namikawa in JoJo's Bizarre Adventure: All Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven, and Kensho Ono and Phillip Reich in the anime adaptation of Golden Wind in Japanese and in English, with the former being his current Japanese voice actor since then.
-Critical reception of Giorno has been mixed, with some critics considering the premise of Giorno having the blood of Dio and a Joestar as intriguing and praising his personality, with his beatdown against Cioccolata as a particular highlight, while others find him bland due to lacking independent moments that help him stand out on his own.
+He was voiced by Romi Park in GioGio's Bizarre Adventure, Daisuke Namikawa in JoJo's Bizarre Adventure: All Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven.
+Kensho Ono and Phillip Reich voiced Giorno in the anime adaptation of Golden Wind in 2018 in Japanese and in English, respectively.
+Since then, Ono and Reich have been the official voice actor for The character.
+Critical reception of Giorno has been mixed, with some critics considering the premise of Giorno having the blood of Dio and a Joestar as intriguing and praising his personality, while others find him bland due to lacking independent moments that help him stand out on his own.
+The beating Giorno gave the villain Cioccolata drew the attention of critics and fans.